mikeoconnor0308/boot-camps/Python/4_object_orientation.md

 ## Encapsulation - Hiding Data

 Object orientated programming solves this problem by packaging functions and their associated data together into a Class.
 A Class defines the type of data, together with functions that manipulate that data.
-Encapsulation is a key idea of object orientated programming, and means to hide the data in a Class, such that only the functions of defined as part of the Class can read or write (change) the data.
+Encapsulation is a key idea of object orientated programming, and refers to the practice of hiding the data in a Class, such that only the functions of defined as part of the Class can read or write (change) the data.

 For example, take a look at this code from [guessgame.py](guessgame.py)